giantswarm/docs/src/content/advanced/gitops/apps/automatic_updates_appcr.md

 # Enable automatic updates of an existing App

-Follow the below instructions to tell Flux to automatically update an existing App.
-Automatic update means that Flux will scan a remote repository for you and automatically update your deployed application version while also creating commits in your repository to reflect these changes.
+Follow the below instructions to instruct Flux on how to automatically update an existing App.
+Automatic update means Flux will scan a remote repository and automatically update your deployed application version while also creating commits in your repository to reflect these changes.

 Configuring automated version updates requires a few additional Flux API objects to be defined, namely: